gengelke/ctf/OverTheWire/narnia/narnia0.md

 Introduction
 ============

-There are to files related to this level.
+There are two files related to this level.
 The first one is named ```/narnia/narnia0```.
 It's a [setuid](https://en.wikipedia.org/wiki/Setuid) binary which we obviously have to [exploit](https://en.wikipedia.org/wiki/Exploit_(computer_security)) in order to gain access to the next level:

 ```